just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Limits-of-Algorithms.rst

       solutions.
 One such example is the <span class="hover vocab yui-wk-div" data-id='The Traveling Salesman Problem'>Traveling Salesman Problem (TSP)</span>:
       Construct the most efficient route, <b>the optimal route</b>, that visits <i>N</i> cities.
 This is an <span class="hover vocab yui-wk-div" data-id='optimization problem'>optimization problem</span> where the goal is to find the "best" (most optimal) solution among many.
     </p>
-    <p>Clearly, this is a problem we would like to be able to solve.
-And clearly, variations
+    <p>This is a problem we would like to be able to solve.
+Variations
       of this problem are the kinds of problems that Google maps and other apps solve for us when we ask for driving directions.
     </p>